-AccessStudio provides maximum control over configuring AccessProfiles, managing Authentication Services and their associated data (which includes application objects, authentication services, authentication service groups, and authentication service group links).
+AccessStudio provides maximum control over configuring AccessProfiles and managing Authentication Services and their associated data.
+The associated data includes application objects, authentication services, authentication service groups, and authentication service group links.

 You can set up AccessProfiles for the following types of applications: